brunoclpinto/BUFY/docs/design_overview.md

 1. **Save**
    - CLI mutates the in-memory `Ledger`.
-   - `LedgerStore::save_named` or `save_to_path` clones the ledger (immutability ensures we don’t partially mutate state if a write fails), serializes to pretty JSON, writes `<file>.tmp`, and atomically renames to the final path.
+   - `LedgerManager::save` / `save_as` clones the ledger (immutability ensures we don’t partially mutate state if a write fails), serializes to pretty JSON, writes `<file>.tmp`, and atomically renames to the final path via `LedgerStore`.
-   - If an existing file is being overwritten, a `.json.bak` snapshot is created first and old backups are pruned to respect retention.
+  - If an existing file is being overwritten, a timestamped `.json` snapshot is created first and old backups are pruned to respect retention.
    - `schema_version` is updated and `updated_at` re-stamped.
 2. **Load**
-   - `LedgerStore::load_named` reads JSON, deserializes into a `Ledger`, runs migrations, refreshes recurrence metadata, and validates references (issues are surfaced as CLI warnings).
+   - `LedgerManager::load` (or `load_from_path`) reads JSON, deserializes into a `Ledger`, runs migrations, refreshes recurrence metadata, validates references (issues are surfaced as CLI warnings), and stores the current ledger in memory.
    - The CLI records the ledger name/path, resets active simulations, and updates `state.json`.
 3. **Backup / Restore**
-   - `backup-ledger` is an alias for `LedgerStore::backup_named`, giving the user an explicit restore point.
+   - `backup-ledger` is an alias for `LedgerManager::backup`, giving the user an explicit restore point with slugged filenames.
    - `restore-ledger` copies the selected snapshot into place (also backing up the current file for safety) and immediately reloads it so the user sees the resulting warnings/migrations.
 4. **Script mode**
    - Scripted flows (tests or automation) often chain commands such as `new-ledger Demo monthly` / `save-ledger demo`.
 Because script mode runs non-interactively, all prompts fall back to defaults or require explicit arguments.